ryanbekabe/Stop-Bot-Auto-Register-Question2Answer/README.md

 Maka untuk mengatasinya, diperlukan modifikasi field textbox yang ada pada file qa-include/pages/register.php, yakni dengan merubah pada "$qa_content['form'] = array", yakni pada "hidden" dengan nama textbox "'doregister' => '1'", rubah dengan nama lain, misal "doregister_modif".

+(So to overcome this, it is necessary to modify the textbox field in the qa-include/pages/register.php file, by changing the "$qa_content['form'] = array", in "hidden" with the textbox name "'doregister' => '1'", change it to another name, for example "doregister_modif". https://github.com/ryanbekabe/Stop-Bot-Auto-Register-Question2Answer/blob/main/register.php#L193)

 Adapun "doregister" yang akan digunakan untuk mendaftar yang sebenarnya kita letakkan pada "'fields' => array", pada "'handle' => array", misal saya beri nama "doregisterbkb".

+(As for the "doregister" that will be used to register which are actually, we put it on "'fields' => array", on "'handle' => array", for example, I named it "doregisterbkb". https://github.com/ryanbekabe/Stop-Bot-Auto-Register-Question2Answer/blob/main/register.php#L174)

 Jadi, field handle dengan nama "doregisterbkb" tersebut harus dirubah terlebih dahulu namanya supaya proses pendaftaran user baru bisa dilakukan.
 Untuk merubahnya dilakukan manipulasi dengan DOM, yang diletakkan pada qa-include/qa-theme-base.php, yang saya letakkan JavaScript DOM pada "public function main()".

+(So, the handle field with the name "doregisterbkb" must be changed first, so that the new user registration process can be carried out.
+To change it, manipulation using the DOM, which is placed in qa-include/qa-theme-base.php, which I put the JavaScript DOM in "public function main()". https://github.com/ryanbekabe/Stop-Bot-Auto-Register-Question2Answer/blob/main/qa-theme-base.php#L713)

 Sejauh ini, reCAPTCHA v2 dari Google masih bisa ditembus, dan sedangkan dengan manupulasi DOM ini tidak bisa ditembus.

+(So far, reCAPTCHA v2 from Google is still penetrable, and whereas with DOM manipulation this is impenetrable.)

 Demonstration: https://youtu.be/aXdBYYVb6Tk